Portrait of John Kalama, legendary town namesake, featured in the John Kalama room at McMenamins Kalama Harbor Lodge.

 How did John Kalama end up the Town’s Namesake?

-Given the legitimacy of these publications, plus a whole lot more I haven’t mentioned, one has to wonder how John Kalama ended up being the town’s namesake.
-Could it be that through language translation along with that unpredictable grapevine, the word Thlakalamah or Calama was appropriated to a word more familiar to the white man, like John Kalama?
-We’ll never know.
+These publications, plus many more I haven’t mentioned leaves one wondering how John Kalama ended up being the town’s namesake.
+Maybe the language translation and the grapevine appropriated the word Thlakalamah or Calama into a word more familiar to the white man, like John Kalama.
+Yes, I can see how it very well could have been this way.

 Third Preparatory Sketch for John Kalama Painting